tarunShreeji/bugo-boilerplate1/content/_index.md

     color_scheme: " Black Background Secondary Text"
   title: Features
   columns:
+  - title: Super Fast Websites
+    content: Static site generators render HTML files, so there's not waiting for databases or scripts to run.
+Serve these files on a CDN and you see speeds you used to have to throw a lot of money into to get.
+Best of all, no more cache clearing.
+    text_color: ''
+    background_color: ''
+    optional_image:
   - title: One Click Imports
     content: |-
       ### One Click Imports